arnb-smnta/collaborative-ai_codeEditor/README.md

 ## 📌 Overview

-Welcome to the **FastAPI Backend**!
+Welcome to the **collaborative-ai_codeEditor**!
 This API provides authentication, AI-powered debugging, and file management functionalities.
 Designed with scalability and security in mind, it leverages **OAuth2 authentication** and follows best practices for modern web applications.

 ## 🚀 Features